 It’s right by the town’s eateries and bars, and is full of amenities, whether you choose the fully furnished rental home they offer or the more rustic tree cabins.
 As the name suggests, this place offers yoga lessons to everyone who stays, too so why not zen out before you hit the waves?
 You can book a room at Don Jon’s Surf and Yoga Lodge from $49 a night.

 Perhaps you want the relaxing, beach lifestyle but you want it mixed with luxury services and facilities?
-Then the Latitude 10 Resort might be the perfect combination of low-key and high class that you can find on the island.
-There’s the beachfront resort, fully made up with classy interior design and tons of amenities, such as the Clubhouse Pool, the cocktail bar, GAIA Bodyworks & Wellness and more.
+Then the Latitude 10 Resort might be the perfect combination of low-key and high class when you’re surfing Santa Teresa.
+There’s the beachfront resort, fully made up with classy interior design and tons of amenities, such as the Clubhouse Pool, the cocktail bar, GAIA Bodyworks & Wellness, and more.

 Latitude 10 offers 5 open-air but isolated casitas for those who want privacy and plenty of space to just lay back and relax, as well, complete with hammocks, covered verandas, and natural tide pools right outside your doorstep.
 You can book here from $407 a night.

-If you’re looking for something a little more budget-friendly yet just as memorable, Blue Surf Sanctuary and surf school could be just the thing.
+If you’re looking for something a little more budget-friendly yet just as memorable, Blue Surf Sanctuary and surf school could be just the thing when you’re surfing Santa Teresa.
 The Blue Surf Sanctuary offers 4 fully furnished bungalows, as well as a communal open-air kitchen that’s perfect for those who are looking to socialize and have a good time with other travelers, rather than to stay isolated on their own.

 Blue Surf Sanctuary also offers yoga and surf retreats, surf lessons, surfboard hire, tours, and activities.
 If you’re a newcomer to Costa Rica and you’re looking to get shown around as well to have somewhere to stay, then the team at Blue Surf Sanctuary will have you covered.
 Book a room here from $120 a night.